 The extruder is the most common blending machine in the polymer industry.
 There are two different types of extruders in the industry.
 Those are mixing extruders and processing extruders.

 Mixing extruders are used just only for blending and compounding purposes.

 Processing extruders are used for both manufacturing final products and compounding purposes.
 In processing extruders, the compounding process occurs in the mixing chamber.
 The end of the chamber is connected to a mold or specific dies which give the shape of the final product, to obtain the end product.

-After all, both mixing extruder and processing extruder have the same mechanism.
-But the design of screws is different.
+After all, both mixing extruders and processing extruders have the same mechanism.
+But the design of the screws is different.

 Along the shaft, there are spiraling threads which are called “flights”.
 The distance between two flights is called pitch.
 The pitch is changed along the shaft.
 The angle of flight is called “slant”.
 The slant is also changed along the shaft.
 The distance between the shaft and the wall of the chamber is called depth.
 It is changed along the shaft.

 At the metering, section depth will decrease.
 So, a high shear force will apply to the material.
 Due to the high shear force, the temperature will increase.
 Then the material tries to reach its melting temperature or above.
 And a molten material will obtain.
 Molten material has a high viscosity and it is called “Flux”.
 Molten material will be pumped forward to the machine.